Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-Thus (\ref{eq : consubs}) holds for $q=\delta'+F+(3D+6\delta)+1$.
+Thus (\ref{eq : consubs}) holds for $q=\delta'+F+(3D+6\delta)+4$.

-\textbf{Case 2:}
+{\bf Case 2:}

-Since the threshold constant of the distance formula is $A'$, $d_{Z}(\Pi P,\Pi Q)$ has no contribution to $d(\Pi P,\Pi Q)$.
+Since the threshold constant of the distance formula is $A'$ the subsurface coefficient $d_{Z}(\Pi P,\Pi Q)$ has no contribution to $d(\Pi P,\Pi Q)$.
 Let $K'$ and $C'$ be the constants in the distance formula corresponding to the threshold constant $A'$.
+Set the constant

-Set $B=K'+C'$ as the projection bound in the statement of Theorem \ref{thm : contraction}.
-Then by the assumption of the lemma we have that
+in the statement of the lemma, also for the projection bound in the statement of Theorem \ref{thm : contraction}.
+By the assumption of the lemma we have that

-Then by the distance formula (\ref{eq : dsf}) there must be a subsurface $W \subseteq S$ with
+Then by the distance formula (\ref{eq : dsf}) there is a subsurface $W\neq Z$ so that